julianstephens/go-utils/security/README.md

 3. **Handle errors properly**: Don't ignore cryptographic operation errors
 4. **Use strong passwords**: For key derivation, use long, complex passwords
 5. **Store salts safely**: Keep salts alongside encrypted data, they don't need to be secret
+6. **Use HKDF for key expansion**: When you need multiple keys, use HKDF instead of reusing the same key
+7. **Provide domain separation**: Use distinct salt/info parameters for different key purposes
 6. **Regular security audits**: Review cryptographic implementations regularly

 ## Thread Safety